 And according to Thomas Hildebrandt, a performance-enhancement researcher at the Icahn School of Medicine at Mount Sinai in New York City, the Ruskies probably aren’t the only ones doing that.

-“I think we have to assume that the Russians got caught but other programs are doing similar things.”
-Hildebrandt told Live Science.
+“I think we have to assume that the Hildebrandt but other programs are doing similar things.” told Live Science.
 “And I think it would be foolish of anyone to think otherwise.”

 When a nation’s glory is on the line, many athletes will do whatever it takes to win — even if that means cheating.
 And many coaches will too, hiring chemists whose sole job it is to pump their people up in preparation for the competition.